hardyqr/UW-Spring2017-CS246-Notes/LEC07-Reference_and_Dynamic_memory.md

 int *p = &z;
 // p gets the address of y
+// pointer to a reference is not allowed (reference doesn't have an address), but reference of a pointer is allowed
 ```

 `z` always behaves like `y`. `z` is an alias for `y`.